 When skewered between cubes of pork loin and grilled as Italian-style kebabs, prunes become addictively caramelized.
-Complementing the pork and prunes is a simple sauce made of walnuts, garlic, and dried cherries.
+Complementing the prunes and pork is a walnuts, garlic, and dried cherry chutney.
 Served with arugula, the dish is nutty, tangy, and naturally sweet answer to backyard barbecues.

 Yield: 4 to 6 servings

 680 g / 1 1/2 pounds pork loin or tenderloin

 6 g / 1 1/2 teaspoon salt, plus extra

 1 g / 1/4 tsp ground black pepper

 35 g / 1/4 cup dried cherries, chopped